-LVT 2015 r 2015 wh A mini-co-operative, with ten people involved, in the southern sector.
+LVT 2019 r 2018 wh A mini-co-operative, with ten people involved, in the southern sector.
 They are the second largest producer of Crozes-Hermitage after the Tain Co-operative.
 There is biodynamic working of the vineyards.
 Name changed from plural to singular Clairmont in late 2000s.
-The red wines such as the Crozes Classique offer up-front fruit and are easy to drink: the 2015 was a **** w.o.w. wine.
+The red wines such as the Crozes Classique offer up-front fruit and are easy to drink: both the 2015 and 2016 were **** w.o.w. wines, bang on the button.

-LVT 2015 r 2014 wh Organic practices here, without the blah-blah.
-The first wine was made in 1985: Alain had worked in industry before.
-There is lovely fruit on the classic when drunk in its first 2 years.
-The La Guiraude Crozes red is worth cellaring for 4-5 years to allow its proper evolutio - it can live for 10-14 years in the best vintages, such as 2005.
 The white Crozes has shown recent progress, even if late 2010s vintages are rendering it thicker than before.
 There are small amounts of frisky red Saint-Joseph and a youngish vine Hermitage, which was altered in 2017-18 through grafting on its clone Syrah of old massale Syrah taken from the Clape domaine at Cornas.
 This is an enterprising domaine that has held the flag high and handsome for Crozes across the international markets.
 Alain had not made a drop of wine or lived on the land until the mid-1980s.

 Prototype old-fashioned domaine - whole bunches, old wood used Only cellar where I have tasted with a lamb wandering around, climbing on cases, pallets etc

-LVT 2006 r wh First wine made in 2005.
+LVT 2017 r 2018 wh First wine made in 2005.
 Jacques Breyton works 8.5 hectares of vineyards, but vinifies 5 hectares, and sells the rest of the crop to the négoce trade.
 The approach has changed from traditional to low degree drinkability for both red and white.
 The better red is the unoaked version.
 There is also a range of Vin de Pays.
-He has worked organically and biodynamically.
+He has worked organically and biodynamically since 1998.

 The family wound up the domaine before the 2005 vintage, with son Florent retaining 10 hectares and joining the Cave des Clairmonts.
 The cellars and one-third of the vineyards were bought by Philippe Jaboulet of paul Jaboulet Aine after the sale of their business.
 Collonge was a mainstream operation on the southern plain, of no great distinction.
 They had a lot of local and passer-by sales.

-LVT 2015 r 2015 wh Organic domaine since his father's time in the 1970s.
+LVT 2019 r 2019 wh This has been an organic domaine since his father's time way back in the 1970s.
 Laurent left the Cave de Tain in 1989, made his first wine in 1990.
-Also grows fruit, notably peaches, some apricots.
-Wines marked by juicy, agreeable fruit, plenty of style to them - as befits the southern zone near the River Isère.
+He also grows fruit, notably peaches, some apricots.
+The wines are marked by juicy, agreeable fruit, plenty of style to them - as befits the southern zone near the River Isère.
 The Crozes red Clos des Grives is always a well made wine capable of an attractive second phase after five years; it was ****(*) in 2015, 2016 and 2018.
 The Laurent Combier Cuvée L, early drinking Crozes red, was a ****(*) wine in 2015, and a **** w.o.w. wine in 2018.
 The 2015 white Crozes Domaine Combier was a **** STGT wine.
 Laurent's son Julien gave the domaine good impetus in the late 2010s, and the wines have a little more swagger recently

-LVT 2015 r 2015 wh A couple with a young, keen son who started in 2000.
+LVT 2020 r 2020 wh A couple with a young, keen son, Sébastien, who started in 2000.
 The cellar was built in 2006.
-They have been organic from 2012 (organic practices since 2009).
+They have been officially organic from 2012 (organic practices since 2009).
 Biodynamic methods are also used.
 The wines have improved after the early ones being too much in thrall to their advisors' sense of conviction.
-2010 showed progress, and this has been confirmed into 2015.
+2010 showed progress, and this has been confirmed into 2015-2020.

 LVT 2013 r 2011 wh The first sales in bottle started in 1990.
 Father Jean-Louis used to sell crop and wine to Chapoutier.
 About 35% is bottled - around 35,000.
 This is a domaine where the approach to wine is very business-like.
 The family has large fruit interests in the area south of Nîmes.